Kotlin/dokka/docs-developer/README.md

-# MkDocs documentation
+# Developer documentation

-This module contains documentation which is published to GitHub pages:
+This module contains developer documentation which is published to GitHub pages:
 [kotlin.github.io/dokka](https://kotlin.github.io/dokka/).

 It is built using the [gradle-mkdocs-plugin](https://github.com/xvik/gradle-mkdocs-plugin).